chrisbroski/polymath/notes.md

 Polymath (Language)
 ===================

 Polymath is a computer programming language designed with a programmer in mind.
-Is the syntax easy ot parse or execute?
+Is the syntax easy to parse or execute?
 I don't care.
 It should be intuitive, easy to type, and easy to read.

 Math is at its core, especially algebra (as taught in school.)
 A programmer shouldn't have to learn a new mathematical notation to start programming.
 You should be able to write something like f(x) = 2x and have it make sense.